 In dry season water allocation to highland farmers is done on rotational basis, 4-6 hours are allocated to each highland farmer depending on water availability and size of the farm.
 Furrows have no control gates and use a lot of water for irrigations.
 Sugarcane crops are also grown and planted near furrows and water sources hence polluting the environment and affecting water quality for domestic purposes and the downstream users are the most affected.

 Upstream users ignore the downstream users and are reluctant to cooperate and making discussions with downstream users concerning water allocation.
 For instance they have been a conflict in the highland area concerning water allocation from the Nanguriri spring.
 Nanguriri springs located at Mese village in the highland, supplies water to Kasaisa furrow at Mese village, Samaki Maini furrow at Samaki Maini village and lastly to Lawate Fuka Water intake whereby, about 50000 people from Siha and Sanya town depend on water from Lawate Fuka Water Supply Trust (LFWST).
-Upstream users decided to close Kasaisa furrow and did not allow water to flow to Fuka River, Lawate Fuka intake and to the other downstream villages.
+Upstream users decided to close Kasaisa furrow and did not allow water to flow to Fuka River, Lawate Fuka intake and the other downstream villages.

-According to the discussion held it was discovered that during wet season no water conflicts arise but during dry season local residents at Mese village close the spring which make downstream users suffer.
+According to the discussion held, it was discovered that during the wet season no water conflicts arise but during the dry season local residents at Mese Village close the spring which makes downstream users suffer.

-Pangani Basin Water Office Staffs have tried to solve the conflict by conducting a meeting involving both upstream and downstream users.
-They insisted that Lawate and Fuka River have no water at all, they should open the Nanguriri spring so as to save the life of many people.
-Upstream users refused and complained that downstream users at Samaki Maini village use water from Nanguriri spring to prepare traditional local brew that’s why they decided to close the spring.
+Pangani Basin Water Office Staff have tried to solve the conflict by conducting a meeting involving both upstream and downstream users.
+They insisted that Lawate and Fuka River have no water at all, and they should open the Nanguriri spring to save the lives of many people.
+Upstream users refused and complained that downstream users at Samaki Maini village use water from Nanguriri spring to prepare traditional local brew that is why they decided to close the spring.

-Community development officer continued to insist and explain to the villagers that Pangani Basin Water Office is under the Ministry of Water and has duty to manage water resources.
+The community development officer continued to insist and explain to the villagers that Pangani Basin Water Office is under the Ministry of Water and has the duty to manage water resources.
 He insisted that if they abstract water for irrigation they should also remember to allow water to downstream users.
-Therefore, water source should be protected because population is increasing and demand for water also increases.
+Therefore, water sources should be protected because the population is increasing and demand for water also increases.

-Engineer Marandu representing Lawate Fuka Water Supply Trust also explained that highland farmers have a right to protect the springs but they should open the spring to allow water to flow to the Lawate Fuka water intake, because hospitals, schools and majority of people living in Sanya town their lives depend on Lawate Fuka water supply for their living.
-Villagers rejected and argued that Lawate Fuka water supply trust should remove their intake at the spring and water will be able to meet the demand of people for Mese and Samaki Maini village.
-The local community argued that water is not enough to irrigate their farms and they depend much on agriculture to sustain their livelihoods and if they open the furrow, water will not be enough to meet their demands.
+Engineer Marandu representing Lawate Fuka Water Supply Trust also explained that highland farmers have a right to protect the springs but they should open the spring to allow water to flow to the Lawate Fuka water intake, because hospitals, schools and the majority of people living in Sanya town their lives depend on Lawate Fuka water supply for their living.
+Villagers rejected and argued that Lawate Fuka water supply trust should remove their intake at the spring and water will be able to meet the demand of people for Mese and Samaki Maini Village.
+The local community argued that water was not enough to irrigate their farms and they much on agriculture to sustain their livelihoods if they opened the furrow, water would not be enough to meet their demands.

 Box 1:Statement from Kasaisa furrow chairman at Mese village